All entries are from John Mayall's

 - short interview with KR

-- I'm Yours And I'm Hers (Johnny Winter) -instrumental backstage rehearsal
+- I'm Yours And I'm Hers (Johnny Winter) -instrumental backstage

 - I'm Yours And I'm Hers (Johnny Winter)